10/6/98

 In closing, I ask Congress to take whatever steps are necessary to ensure

 that these goals are realized.
-I thank this committee for this opportunity
+I thank this committee for this

 to submit this written testimony, and I hope that you will continue to